I can't buy that but i want to subscribe to that

 What can you do to have a competitive advantage?
 Well, it's all about customer experience.
 E-commerce platforms that build the best experience for their customers, perform better.

 But as we've discussed above, your business is not just an e-commerce business.
 It's a subscription or rental based e-commerce business.
+It follows the product-as-a-service business model.
 And you need much more to not only match your competition but to build a solid customer base.

 When you think about growing, what comes to your mind?
 You probably think about ramping up your marketing activities, analysing your current state of affairs, getting all hands on deck and coming up with innovative and creative solutions.